(Podcast available here).

 IV.
 Epilogue (Job 42:1-17)

-The climax of these discourses is God’s slurry of rhetorical question to Job about creation.
-The conclusive point is: if man cannot have absolute knowledge about the physical observable created world then how can man understand what is occurring in the spiritual realm which also effects the physical realm.
+The climax of the discourses comes in God’s torrent of rhetorical questions to Job concerning creation.
+The decisive point is clear: if man cannot attain absolute knowledge of the physical, observable world, then how can he comprehend what is taking place in the spiritual realm—which also influences the physical?

-The high point of the book is Job’s submission to God’s will with the understanding that man cannot know God’s purpose for every event in life (Job 42:1-6).
-However, this is developed and evident through the chiastic structure of the book.
+The high point of the book is Job’s humble submission to God’s will, acknowledging that man cannot fully grasp God’s purpose in every event of life (Job 42:1–6).
+This theme, however, is carefully developed and highlighted through the book’s chiastic structure.

 Chiasms in Job: